TiagoBsCastro/CCToolkit/README.md

 <div align="justify">

-CCToolkit is a Python package designed for Cluster Cosmology calculations, including handling cosmological parameters, power spectrum computations, halo mass functions, and halo bias.
-It integrates with the CAMB library to deliver precise cosmological data processing.
+CCToolkit is a Python package designed for Cluster Cosmology calculations.
+It handles cosmological parameters, power spectrum computations, halo mass functions, and halo bias and integrates with the CAMB library to deliver precise cosmological data processing.

 ## Table of Contents
 - [Features](#features)